f-gougeon/ITC-Suite_GDAL/README.md

 ### Introduction
 	The ITC-Suite was first developed for the ARIES image analysis system in the 90's.
 	Later, it mostly ran under PCI/XPACE, then PCI/EASI, with PCI/ImageWorks and PCI/Geomatica
-	to display and deal with PCI's ".pix" files (PCI v2022 at this time)
+	to display and deal with PCI's ".pix" files (PCI v2022 at this time).
+	It has run on numerous platforms (VAX< SUN, SGI, ...).
+	It is now available independent of PCI by using public domain software (GDAL).
+	Here's the operating philosophy.

 	Instead of a PCI file containning all, it is now assumed that all will be in a single "project directory": images as tif files, bitmap as 1-bit tif files, vector layers as shp files, signatures as discrete files, etc., and that ArcGIS (or other software) may be used to view all these.

-	In order to deal with less items on the command line, file nomenclature is often predefined, but often using a "base file name" from the main image file.
+	In order to deal with less items on the command line, file nomenclature can be predefined by using a "base file name" from the main image file, although generally you can specify your own filenames.

 	Having an image file name such as "BaseName_IRGB.tif" for example will ensure that other files will be of the type "BaseName_aaaa.ext"